LaneurXD/Discord_streaming_status/README.md

 > ⭐ Feel free to Star the Repository if this helped you! ;)
 >
-> Streaming-24-7-RPC by mrnekrozyt is licensed under Attribution 4.0 International
+> Streaming-24-7-RPC by Laneur is licensed under Attribution 4.0 International